justchain/DG811/ReadMe.md

 2.Disassemble your DG811 or other model.

-3.Find EEPROM with 'RC16'(Fujitsu MB85RC16) screen printing on the AM3352 core board and take it down.
+3.Find EEPROM with 'RC16'(Fujitsu MB85RC16) code on the AM3352 core board and take it down.
 Before rewriting the data in it, you should write a program to backup the data of EEPROM , this program is very easy, so I won't give it to you.

 4.Connect EEPROM to Arduino used I2C bus, WP pin is  NC, and you can refer https://github.com/sosandroid/FRAM_MB85RC_I2C , I use this library to driver MB85RC16.